dev1virtuoso/eliza-ctss/KNOWN-ISSUES.md

 ## Missing features

-These are described in the 1966 CACM ELIZA paper but are not implemented in the source code:
+These are described in the 1966 CACM ELIZA paper but are not implemented in the source code, so you will see these if you use script 200.

 1. The preliminary transformation `PRE` reassembly pattern, e.g. as used in